Now offering horseback riding lessons on our high quality lesson horses in Parker, CO

 Why are lessons so expensive?

 Keeping horses is not cheap.
 Just feed for one horse costs about 300$ per month, then they need shoes, the vet, a place to live, someone to care for them 365 days of the year, etc...
-And we need to pay the lovely people who teach your lessons too!
+And we need to pay the lovely people who teach your lessons too and top quality instructors need to be paid what they are worth.
+And then there is the facility and the facility upkeep as well.

 Add a footnote if this applies to your business